vdsass/fullstack-nanodegree-vm/vagrant/tournament/README.md

             Press Enter to continue:

-    **NOTE**: You can initialize the dababase with tournaments and players by running tournament.sql within the psql application:
+    **NOTE**: You can initialize the database with tournaments and players by running tournament.sql within the psql application:

         vagrant=> **\i tournament.sql**